-- The use of carrying value as a proxy for fair values of fixed assets and liabilities assumed from the target; and - Fair values of intangible assets and contingent consideration.
+- Fair values of fixed assets;

+- Estimated liabilities assumed from the target; and

+- Contingent consideration.

 While we use our best estimates and assumptions as part of the purchase price allocation process to accurately value assets acquired and liabilities assumed at the business acquisition date, these estimates and assumptions are inherently uncertain and subject to refinement.
 As a result, during the purchase price allocation period, which is no more than one year from the business acquisition date, we may record adjustments to the assets acquired and liabilities assumed, with the corresponding offset to goodwill.
 Business combinations also require us to estimate the useful life of certain intangible assets that we acquire and this estimate requires significant judgment.